NikhilRajSoni/chat-app/README.md

 ## Overview

 This project implements a simple **terminal-based group chat system** using Python and TCP sockets.
-A single server manages multiple clients and allows them to exchange messages over a network connection.
+A single server manages multiple clients and allows them to share messages over a network connection.

 Each connected client chooses a username and can send messages that are delivered to all other active users.